 Print Then Cut replaces the part where YOU have to do the cutting.
 Instead, your Cricut machine does the work for you with incredible precision!

-How Does Print Then Cut Work?
+How To Print Then Cut With A Cricut

 To upload a Print Then Cut image go to the Upload button in the Design Panel to your left and import a PNG or JPEG image.
 You will be able to tell what kind of image you are bringing in by hovering over it when browsing the files on your desktop to reveal the specs.